Mojave Experimental Fly-in - Mojave, CA (KMHV)

 MCW Associates, Aircraft Spruce, Ameriprise Financial, Classic Aero Designs, Odyssey Batteries, MFJ, Dynon Avionics, and Garmin for funding, equipment, and technical support.

 General Aviation Support Egypt for permits, handling, and flight watch.
-During my fuel diversion in the middle of the Pacific Ocean, G.A.S.E tried every means possible, involving aviation authorities in four countries, to ultimately reach Christmas Island airport after hours and turn on the runway lights.
+During my fuel diversion in the middle of the Pacific Ocean, G.A.S.E went the extra mile, contacting aviation authorities in multiple countries to re-open the Christmas Island airport and turn on the runway lights.

 The Hawaiian Airlines crew who relayed messages back to San Francisco radio during my fuel diversion.
 I owe you guys a bottle of scotch.